 - Beneficiaries have complained of receiving poor quality food grains.

-- Due to the possibility of increasing nutritional imbalance in food grains, the Government must expand subsidies and include other protein rich food items.
+- Due to the possibility of increasing nutritional imbalance in food grains, the Government must expand subsidies and include other protein-rich food items.

 - Under the National Food Security Act, the identification of beneficiaries is to be completed by State Governments.
-As per findings of Comptroller and Auditor General in 2016, a massive 49 % of the beneficiaries were yet to be identified by the State Governments.
+As per the findings of the Comptroller and Auditor General in 2016, a massive 49 % of the beneficiaries were yet to be identified by the State Governments.

 Solutions to Problems in Food Subsidy Delivery